 Appointments are encouraged!
 Call the Health Services office at (805) 493-3225.
 Appointments are required for physical exams and travel medicine visits.
 Appointments for all other care is strongly encouraged.
 We will attempt to accomodate walk-ins but those who walk in may have to make an appointment, wait, or be referred.
 Students with appointments will be seen on a priority basis over non-emergent walk-ins.

 - Medications are dispensed at minimal cost to students (usually $10-$30).

 - Modest charges are made for lab tests.
 There is a $5-10 charge for tests such as throat cultures, urine testing, and pregnancy tests that are done in our clinic.
 Other labs can be collected at Health Services and tested at a local lab for an economical cost.

 - Ace bandages and reusable cold/warm packs can be purchased at low cost.

 - Equipment such as crutches are loaned to students without charge.
 If not returned, a hold will be placed on registration until equipment is replaced or reimbursed.

-- There is a $50 charge for Well Woman Exam/Pap Smears and for complete physicals.
+- There is a $35 charge for Well Woman Exam/Pap Smears (does not include STI testing).